The Baptism of John

-In Matthew 3:11, John the Baptist gives us the reasons for performing his water baptism: “I baptize you with water for repentance.”
+In Matthew 3:11, John the Baptist gives us the reasons for performing the water baptism: “I baptize you with water for repentance.”
 The apostle Matthew tells us that people, “Confessing their sins, they were baptized by him in the Jordan River” (Matthew 3:6).
-Also, Paul confirms that John’s baptism was for repentance of sin and points out that John foretold and prepared the way for the mission of Christ: “John indeed baptized with a baptism of repentance, saying to the people that they should believe on Him who would come after him, that is, on Christ Jesus” (Acts 19:4).
-John’s baptism was a symbolic service that signified forsaking the old evil ways and believing in the Messiah to come.
+Also, Paul confirms that John’s water ceremony was for repentance of sin and points out that John foretold and prepared the way for the mission of Christ: “John indeed baptized with a baptism of repentance, saying to the people that they should believe on Him who would come after him, that is, on Christ Jesus” (Acts 19:4).
+The Baptist’s cleansing ceremony was a symbolic service that signified forsaking the old evil ways and believing in the Messiah to come.

-It should be added that the ceremony of baptism is simply a symbol and does not guarantee salvation.
+This ceremony is simply a symbol and does not guarantee salvation.
 Unless an individual believes in Jesus Christ (Acts 8:37; Romans 10:9) and repents of sin (Acts 2:38; cf. ch.
-19:18), baptism can be of no merit.
-There is no saving grace in this ceremony itself without faith and action in the person of Jesus Christ.
+19:18), this ceremony can be of no merit.
+There is no saving grace in it without faith and action in the person of Jesus Christ.

 Check out our Bible Answers page for more information on a variety of topics.